tahadnan/TaskMan-CLI-PyPi/README.md

 </div>

+# Project Status

+Dear users and visitors, this project development is **COMPLETED** and no further development, from the creator's part, is expected in the foreseen future, but feel free to fork the project on [Github](https://github.com/tahadnan/TaskMan-CLI-PyPi) and build upon it, or improve it in any way.
+The latest stable release by the creator is [v1.0.0](https://pypi.org/project/taskman-cli/), thanks for your support, keep learning and contributing !

 ## 📝 Description

-TaskMan CLI is a powerful and user-friendly task management application built with Python using the [ttask-manager](https://pypi.org/project/ttask-manager/) package.
+TaskMan CLI is a powerful and user-friendly task management application built with Python.
 It offers a seamless command-line interface for efficiently managing your daily tasks, helping you boost productivity and stay organized.

 **Important Note: As of 01/19/2025, [TaskMan CLI](https://github.com/tahadnan/TaskMan-CLI.git) repo was archived and now this is the main TaskMan CLI repo, the '-PyPi' will remain due to the existence of [TaskMan CLI](https://github.com/tahadnan/TaskMan-CLI.git).**